carlosesilva/ScreenshotGrabberPlus/README.md

 # ScreenshotGrabberPlus (name can be changed)
 Capture screenshots and console messages for multiple urls.
+You can also compare 2 sets of data to find any changes.

 ## Table of contents
 - [What does it do](#what-does-it-do)